ganatrask/awesome-lerobot/remote_inference/README.md

-## Model Evaluation with Inference Server on Nvidia RTX 3090
+## Model Evaluation with Inference Server on Nvidia RTX 3090 Locally
 ### SSH Tunnel Setup
 For all models, set up the SSH tunnel between server and MacBook:
 ```bash